The Spartans head to Niagara to open the 2015 season.

 Heyboer and the 2011 team finished 14-6-1 on the season, and won a program-best seven Big Ten games on the year.
 In all, 21 players earned Academic All-Big Ten honors, while a school-record eight earned Big Ten Distinguished Scholar kudos for maintaining a 3.7 GPA in the 2011-12 school year.
 Three earned All-Big Ten distinction (Heyboer, Annie Steinlage, and Jordan Mueller),

-In total, Saxton has guided 219 players to Academic All-Big Ten honors - since women's soccer was incorporated into the Big Ten in 1994, the second-most of any school in the conference.
-He has also helped 34 players earn All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.
+Spartan players have collected a total of 39 All-Big Ten honors, including MSU's first Conference Player of the Year, Karen Winslow in 1994, and 2008 Offensive Player of the Year, Heyboer.

 Heyboer joined Lauren Hill and Cara Freeman as repeat All-Big Ten honorees in 2009.
 Heyboer also repeated as an NSCAA All-America selection, earning third-team honors despite missing the final five games of the season with injury.

 2008 saw Saxton lead MSU to one of its most successful seasons as the Spartans collected 14 wins - tying his career-high victory mark.
 Saxton also directed last season's squad to the NCAA Tournament for the third time since 2002, where the Spartans advanced to the second round.
 In 2009, the Spartans went 11-5-4 and posted a 4-4-2 record in Big ten Conference games, and returned to the NCAA Tournament for the second straight season, losing an overtime heartbreaker to No. 11 Santa Clara.